rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 * If a sequence is created by removing one or more nodes from a reduced sequence, then that sequence is insufficient to determine the complete sequence of the corresponding section.
-* The reduced sequence represents the shortest sequence possible that still allows to determine a section's complete sequence.
+* The reduced sequence represents the shortest sequence possible, which still allows to determine a section's complete sequence.
 * A non-empty section always has exactly one complete and exactly one reduced sequence.
 * The first node of a reduced sequence is identical to the first node.
 That is, because the first node always is a top-level node.
 * The last node of a reduced sequence is not necessarily identical to the last node of a section.
-That is, because the last node can be a descendant of the section's last top-level node.
+That is, because a section's last node can be a descendant of its last top-level node.

 **CLARIFICATION**
 No two non-empty sections within a node tree have identical complete or even reduced node sequences.
 These are unique to a section.

 That is, because no two such sections have identical first nodes and therefore also different first top-level nodes.
 Consequently, it does not matter what other nodes those sections have.

-Note however, that a section's complete node sequence may still overlap (i.e. completely include, or reach out of) the complete node sequence of another section.
+Note however, that a section's complete node sequence may still overlap (i.e. completely include and/or reach out of) the complete node sequence of another section.
+That is, the definitions so far do not include this aspect.

 (see also "sectioning nodes")